dwhiffing/fury/content/aar/nf/nf44_aj/body.md

-Far more worrisome is the 17th Tank Brigade, which is mostly intact, much more dangerous than a battalion of reservists, and is location unknown!
+Far more worrisome is the 17th Tank Brigade, which is mostly intact, much more dangerous than a battalion of reservists, and is location unknown\!
 "Probably NW Finland or south of Banak" say the intel guys.
 That means it's pretty much on our doorstep, although we're not certain exactly where.
 There's also one of those over-strength tank battalions (40 x T-80s, yikes), but that's far away east of us in Kirkenes, and it